-How to watch baseball online
+How to watch Major League Baseball online

 Major League Baseball is finally stepping up the plate and giving cord cutters more options to watch the Grand Old Game.
 We’d still like to see it offer more free streaming options of marquee matchups, as the NFL has done with Yahoo! and Twitter.
 But until then, you can take advantage of these cable alternatives, along with our guide to second-screen baseball apps, to make sure you catch all the diamond action.

-This story, "How to watch baseball online" was originally published by TechHive.
+This story, "How to watch Major League Baseball online" was originally published by TechHive.

-Note: Update: This story was refreshed in its entirety on March 23, 2018 to present information for the 2018 season.